 Travelling with medication

 Prescribed feeds and fluid supplements can be taken through security as long as they have the original label and original packaging as given by a pharmacy.
 The pharmacy can also mark the prescription as ‘Essential Medication’.
-An accompanying letter from your GP, consultant or dietician is also helpful to take, as is details of the ingredients in case a new prescription is required whilst abroad.
+An accompanying letter from your GP, consultant or dietitian is also helpful to take, as is details of the ingredients in case a new prescription is required while you’re away.

 If you use supplements such as fortified drinks or thickeners, it may be possible to arrange delivery to Boots the Chemist or other pharmacies if there is a branch located past the airport security area.
 Order by phone and ensure you ask for the branch after security and give the pharmacy plenty of notice to ensure they are able to order in your product.
 They may also be able to arrange for any additional fluids that are not needed in-flight to be sealed in a transit bag for additional onward flights.

 For large amounts, contact the manufacturer directly to find out whether they ship to the country you are visiting.
 There are similar products available in other countries, so ask the manufacturer if their products are available under a different name or if they can suggest an alternative product.